Graphic Design

 Cincinnati, Ohio

-Graphic Design Major at Xavier University
+Graphic Design Program at Xavier University

 Graphic Design is an academic major with a long and proud tradition at Xavier University.
 The Bachelor of Arts in Graphic Design provides students the techniques, processes, aesthetics, and creative approaches of Graphic Design, all from a fine arts perspective.
 Students are prepared with dynamic portfolios that show a range of innovative thinking, technical prowess, and aesthetics sensibility.
 Real-world experiences in the form of mentoring, portfolio reviews, and internships enable the students to be competitive designers.